Federated Marine SDI Phase 3

 Federated Marine Spatial Data Infrastructure (FMSDI) Pilot: Phase 3 – Connecting Land and Sea to Protect the Arctic Environment

-Participants will develop demonstration sub-scenarios that show how data can be discovered, accessed, used and reused, shared, processed, analyzed, and visualized.
-Each sub-scenario shall demonstrate what is currently possible and what gaps are experienced with the resources that can be discovered on the Internet.
+All participants were successful in implementing their respective server or client component, overcoming the challenge of limited data for the area.
+Participants successfully developed demonstration videos and documented their efforts in an Engineering Report showing how data can be discovered, accessed, used, and reused, shared, processed, analyzed, and visualized using OGC APIs and IHO S-100 data.
+Each participant demonstrated what is currently possible and what gaps are experienced with the data and resources that can be discovered on the Internet.